flowtsohg/mdx-m3-viewer/README.md

 When the MDX file loads, it also loads internal resources, like its textures, so the viewer will attempt to fetch `texture.blp`.\
 If the server knows that is a path relative to `Resources/` then all is fine.\
-It is a lot easier and more dynamic to control the paths on the client though.\
+It is typically a lot easier and more dynamic to control the paths on the client though.\
 This is done with "path solvers" - functions that, given a source to load from, such as a path, can modify it and return the actual source to load from.\
 It will probably make more sense with code - let's call the load such that the texture is actually fetched from the correct path: `Resources/texture.blp`.
 ```javascript